Module 10: Use of vapour control membranes

 Vapour barriers are still useful though.
 One of the few places above ground level where a complete vapour barrier should be used is in flat roofing when using PIR insulation or when insulating swimming pool buildings.
 In this case, you need to lay a full vapour barrier, such as Ampatex Sisalex 518, on top of your flat roof deck before you lay the insulation and your flat roof covering or on the inside of the walls of your swimming pool building.

 Vapour control membranes

 The latest type of VCL membrane is the 'intelligent' membrane, such as the Ampatex Variano membrane or Proclima’s Intello membranes.
 These are very useful products that remain very vapour tight during the winter months where it is important to try and prevent moisture from entering your structure from the interior.
 As temperature and humidity in the walls rises, caused by heat from the sun, the pores in the membrane open and allow moisture to migrate towards the interior of the building.
 This gives the best of both worlds and ensures your structures remain as dry as possible but is usually only required in situations such as the flat roof construction below.

-The below drawing shows the typical location for the vapour control layer within a roof construction.
+The below drawing shows the typical location for the variable vapour control layer within an un-vented flat roof construction.

 Vapour control layers are always required whenever you insulate, irrespective of the insulation used.
 They should be used to form a continuous airtight layer and so all the joints and any penetrations must always be sealed with the appropriate airtightness tapes.
 Without good levels of airtightness, the VCL does not work and moisture levels cannot be controlled inside the walls, roof or floors of the building.